Choi Sung-beom

-Choi Sung-beom (born December 24, 2001) is a South Korean professional footballer who plays as a winger for K League 1 club FC Anyang.
+Choi Sung-beom (born December 24, 2001) is a South Korean professional footballer who plays as a winger for Gimpo FC, on loan from K League 1 club FC Anyang.
 He made his appearance in the 2023 K League 2 season and scored his debut goal at the 2023 Korean FA Cup.
 His first pair of league goals occurred in 2024 and, following Anyang's promotion to the top division, he scored a second pair in the 2025 season.

 Early life and youth career

 Choi Sung-beom was born December 24, 2001.
 His hometown in Cheongju in North Chungcheong Province.
 He attended Yeongdeungpo Technical High School and later studied at Sungkyunkwan University.

 Senior career

-In 2022, Choi signed a professional contact with K League 2 club FC Anyang.
+In 2022, Choi signed a professional contract with K League 2 club FC Anyang.
 He made his first appearance in March at the opening match of the 2023 K League 2 season, a 1–0 victory against Jeonnam Dragons.
 Later that month, he made his debut goal in a 1–4 loss against Busan IPark at the 2023 Korean FA Cup.
 He made ten appearances during the season, recording one assist.

 In the 2024 season, Choi provided both assists in Anyang's 2–0 victory against Chungbuk Cheongju FC in June, contributing to the club's rise to the summit of the second division standings.
 He accomplished the uncommon feat of attaining his first two assists of the season in a single match.
 By the end of the year, he scored his first two league goals.

 Following Anyang's promotion to K League 1, Choi netted his first top-division goal in the 2025 season, becoming the first Anyang player to score against FC Seoul in a 2–1 defeat.
 He later contributed one goal in a 4–0 victory over Daegu FC, his first home-game score in the top tier league, ending a three-game losing streak for Anyang.
 Throughout his career, he has primarily been utilized as a substitute.